-Captain Macondray brings vinifera vines to San Francisco by ship from Boston.
-One of Macondray’s shipments included a large collection of vinifera grapevines, and Zinfandel was one of them.
+Capitan Frederick Macondray brings a large collection of vinifera grapevines to San Francisco by ship from Boston, including Zinfandel.
 This is the first documented moment that Zinfandel entered California.
-It entered as a delicious table grape rather than a wine grape.
+However, Zinfandel enters as a delicious table grape rather than a wine grape.
 There was little talk about making wine from New England vinifera varietals.
 Although many people argued to make wine from these varietals, most people thought great wine would come from the European varietals.

-Discovery of the Concord grape changed New England viticulture because it could be grown outdoors and made into wine that New Englanders liked.
+The discovery of the Concord grape changes New England viticulture because it could be grown outdoors and made into wine that New Englanders liked.

-Bernard S. Fox, superintendent of Boston’s Hovey and Co., accompanied a large shipment of nursery stock to California.
-He established the San Jose Valley Nursery which was the largest in Northern California for many years.
-Before long he was in print remarking on the wonderful way the Massachusetts vinifera took to the California environment.
-New England was one of two major sources of early vines.
-The second source was European imports.
+Bernard S. Fox, superintendent of Boston’s Hovey and Co., establishes the San Jose Valley Nursery—the largest and most important source of grape vines in Northern California for many years.
+He accompanied a large shipment of nursery stock to California, and before long he was in print remarking on the wonderful way the Massachusetts vinifera took to the California environment.

-Antoine Delmas, a French nurseryman, imported French wine grapes including Cabrunet, Merleau, Black Meunier, La Folle Blanche, and Charbonneau.
-He was the first to so to Northern California.
-He imported a shipment from New England in the same year through Bernard S. Fox, who was his neighbor.
+Antoine Delmas, a French nurseryman, was the first to import French wine grapes to Northern California.
+His imports Cabrunet, Merleau, Black Meunier, La Folle Blanche, and Charbonneau.
 He planted a black grape called Black St. Peters – the very grape that was so similar to Zinfandel in New England in the 1840s.
-Two vineyards planted in Black St. Peters survived into the 1880s.
+Two vineyards he planted in Black St. Peters survived into the 1880s.

 Anthony P. Smith is one of the sources for the Zinfandel vines planted here and there in the Sierra Foothills from 1854 to 1860.

-The awards all went to the Mission Grape because it was the only kind of bearing vine in the area at the time.
-Soon the imports began bearing grapes, so distinctions were carefully detailed in the categories of competition.
-Native grapes (Mission Grapes) did not compete in the same categories as Foreign grapes (vinifera grapes brought in after 1850).
-At first, the only varieties entered were from New England imports from Macondray and others.
-Not until 1855 were any European varietals seen; those were from Antoine Delmas’ imports.
-James R. Nickerson of Folsom, Charles Covilleaud of Marysville and Charles M. Weber of Stockton were also sources.
+During the first years of state and regional fairs, the awards all went to the Mission grape as it was the only vine bearing grapes in the area at the time.
+Soon the imported vines began bearing grapes, and distinctions were carefully detailed in the categories of competition.
+Native grapes (Mission grapes) did not compete in the same categories as Foreign grapes (vinifera grapes brought in after 1850).
+At first, the only varieties entered were the New England imports from Captain Frederick Macondray and others.
+European varietals seen were not seen until1855.
+Those include vines imported by from Antoine Delmas, James R. Nickerson of Folsom, Charles Covilleaud of Marysville, and Charles M. Weber of Stockton.

-James Boggs’s red wine from Sonoma, made from Mission grapes, won recognition from James Warren.
+James Boggs’s red wine from Sonoma, made from Mission grapes, won recognition from James L. L. Warren.